bbauska/LFS170x/readme.md

 **[`^        back to top        ^`](#table-of-contents)**

-Swiss Exchange, SIX has a solution that solves the issue in the trade markets of long settlement times.
+Swiss Exchange, [SIX](https://tokenist.com/swiss-exchange-six-to-incorporate-blockchain-and-launch-sto/) has a solution that solves the issue in the trade markets of long settlement times.
 The new blockchain platform runs parallel to the existing SIX platform, which involves three steps to complete a trade, often over several days.
 Two of those steps vanish in a blockchain distributed ledger, meaning a transaction can be completed in fractions of a second.
 Trade finance is showing promise for blockchain solutions in letter of credits by making available financial mechanisms previously excluded for most people.
-In a paper from Andrea Frosinini, "Reshaping Trade Finance: Towards a “New” Letter of Credit", he supplied trade finance paired with blockchain that provides delivery and payment assurance to buyers and sellers, reducing operation and transactional cost and opening up market opportunities.
+In a paper from [Andrea Frosinini](https://www.tradefinanceglobal.com/posts/author/andrea-frosinini/), ["Reshaping Trade Finance: Towards a “New” Letter of Credit"](https://wiki.hyperledger.org/display/TFSIG/Reshaping+Trade+Finance.+Towards+a+new+Letter+of+Credit?preview=/29035705/29035706/Reshaping%20Trade%20Finance%20(towards%20a%20new%20Letter%20of%20Credit).pdf), he supplied trade finance paired with blockchain that provides delivery and payment assurance to buyers and sellers, reducing operation and transactional cost and opening up market opportunities.

 <!------------------------------------------------------------------------------------------------------------------------->
 <!-----------------------------------------=------- Voltron logo ---------------------------------------------------------->